Prerequisite Setup

 protected $message = [

-'chs.scalar' => 'The value of :attribute must be a constant',
+'chs.scalar' => 'The value of :attribute must be scalar',

-'chs' => 'The value of :attribute can only contain Chinese characters'
+'chs' => 'The value of :attribute may contain only Chinese characters'

 ];